-With more trolls on Twitter than most other places, it is important to know how to silence the noise.
-Fortunately, it is very simple indeed.
-You can block the user from a tweet of from their profile.
+With more and more trolls running rampant on Twitter, it’s important to know how to silence the noise.
+Fortunately, doing so is quite simple.
+You can simply block the user from a tweet, or from their profile.

 - Select the More icon.
-(Three dots on the app, the down arrow on the web).
+(The down arrow to the right of the tweet).

 - Select Block.

 That’s it!
 If you use the mobile app, the interface may be slightly different, depending on your current operating system, but the effect is exactly the same.
 The person will no longer appear on your timeline or be able to tweet you.

 Sometimes you’ve got to double-check who you’re blocking.
 Most Twitter handles are pretty obscure, and you might want to make sure you’re blocking the right person before you blast off about their insensitive Tweet.
 To block from a user’s profile:

 - Confirm you’re done with this person (for now)